01908 605027

 To support your child at home you could:

-• Find out about natural disasters that have occurred closer to home.
+• Find out about different natural disasters that occur across the world.

 Picture